joebinns/stylised-character-controller/README.md

 - **Dithered silhouettes** appear on the character when obscured from view, letting the player know where they are at all times.
 - **Top down blob shadows** on characters make 3D platforming feel sharper, and they look great when combined with Unity's inbuilt shadows on the environment.
 - **Dust particles** appear when characters move, making the character feel more alive.

-## Preview
-Get a hands on feel for the character controller over at [itch.io](https://joebinns.itch.io/stylised-character-controller).

 ## Installation
 Open the project in Unity.
 Open the demo scene located at [*stylised-character-controller/Assets/Scenes/*](https://github.com/joebinns/stylised-character-controller/tree/main/Assets/Scenes).